Who is Tsongkhapa?

 When he was 33, he experienced his first encounter with the Bodhisattva Manjushri.
 He could experience Manjushri's presence directly and received teachings.
 So, Tsongkhapa is known as an emanation of the Bodhisattva of wisdom.

-In 1398, Tsongkhapa attained perfect enlightenment.
+In 1398, he attained perfect enlightenment.
 In 1409, he established the Great Prayer (Monlam) Festival at Lhasa.
 In 1410, he founded a monastery and named it Ganden, "Joyous," after the Tushita Paradise of Maitreya.
 He served there as the first Throne-Holder of Ganden (Ganden Tripa).
 It was under his leadership, the Gelug sect. spread across Tibet and became the largest school of Tibetan Buddhism.

-He seats on a lotus on a moon disc.
+Tsongkhapa seats on a lotus on a moon disc.
 As portrayed here, he seats on an adamantine Vajra posture.
 Both of his hands are in teaching mudra.
 He wears an ornate robe and a conical yellow hat.
 This hat reassembles that of Bengali Pandita and is the distinctive headgear of Gelug.
 Hence, they are also known as the "Yellow Hat" sect.

 Above his left shoulder, a lotus supports a Perfection of Wisdom text.
 And on his right shoulder, there is a lotus that supports a sword of wisdom.
 The book and the sword are the emblems of Manjushri.
 And hence proclaiming his identity with Manjushri.